 What is the difference between granite and quartz?
 Which is better, granite or quartz?
 These are probably the most frequent questions that people ask us.
 The answer to the first is (fairly) simple… and to the second, more complicated.
-At the simplest level the difference is between natural and manmade stone.
+At the simplest level the difference is between natural and man-made stone.

 What is called “granite” in our industry is not necessarily what a geologist would call granite.
 In practice, “granite worktops” are made from a wide variety of stones, all of them hard, and all of them natural – granite worktops are made from rock that has come out of the ground.

 The second question, “Which is better?” is more complicated.
 Our general rule of thumb is to recommend granite in dark colours and quartz in light colours.
 Here are the reasons:

 Lighter “granites” are generally metamorphic rocks formed from the coming together of sands and gravels, with other minerals percolating through in solution, and the whole layer being heated and compressed over time.
-They tend to have more and larger pores than the igneous rocks, AND the light colours mean that any stains that penetrate can be visible.
+They tend to have more and larger pores than the igneous rocks, AND the light colours and translucent crystals mean that any stains that penetrate can be visible.
 Getting a sub-surface stain out is all but impossible, although they generally fade over time, and are far less obvious where there is some colour in the stone.
 We always urge customers who buy light coloured granites – which many still do, due to the beauty of the natural patterning – to watch out for any break-down in the surface sealing, especially near the sink.
 Where the stone becomes darker when wet, you know that water is entering the surface, and where that kind of water-bridge is present in the stone, a colour in solution can very easily get beneath the surface.

 A patch of water on an unsealed piece of Colonial White granite.

 The darker patch left after the water has been wiped off, showing water penetration into the stone.
 When this starts to happen near your sink you need to reseal the granite.
 Never fear – this is not a difficult process, and we have a full page explanation (with video!) of how to go about it.

 Although both granite and quartz are very hard, it is nevertheless possible to scratch them – with other pieces of stone, ceramic or glass, or diamonds etc. One difference we have observed in samples of granite and quartz in our office is that dark granites tend to scratch to a dark colour, whereas quartz looks lighter where it is damaged.
 The result of this is that black quartz can look far tatty more quickly than similar-toned granites.
 This is a significant advantage of black granite.
 It would probably be fair to say that the high-end brands of quartz seem to suffer less from this issue, and, as ever, patterned stones disguise issues better than plain ones.
 It would also be fair to say that the big samples in our office suffer a very high level of wear and tear, being bashed against and slid over each other – worktops in a normal kitchen will not experience anything like the abrasion we see here.